快速導覽

 Lunch options in Central

-Since Central is the busiest business district in Hong Kong, there are of course many restaurants to choose from on weekdays.
+Since Central is the busiest commercial district in Hong Kong, of course there will be many restaurants for you to choose from on weekdays.
 For example, there are dozens of restaurants near the Central Market, the Central Center, or the Central MTR Station, each offering different styles of lunch.
 In addition, there are almost 100 restaurants on both sides of the three main roads of Queen's Road Central, Des Voeux Road Central and Connaught Road Central.
-They mainly provide you with lunch options with an average price of NT$$60 - HKD$$200.
+They mainly provide you with some lunch options with an average price of HK$$60 – HK$$200.

-If you want to find some cheaper restaurants, you can find some restaurants near Queen's Road Central in Central that are specially designed for office workers in Central.
+If you want to find some cheaper restaurants, you can find some restaurants specially designed for office workers in Central near Queen's Road Central.
 The average price of set meals in these restaurants ranges from HKD $60 to around HKD$80.
 They are characterized by being close to the tastes of ordinary Hong Kong people, and the portions of the dishes are very large.

 However, as long as you walk to Hollywood Road and Stanton Street in Central, you will find that you feel like you have left the busy Central business district.
 There are many high-end Western restaurants here that provide very exquisite lunches.
 The characteristic is that you can enjoy your lunch slowly without paying attention to the crowds of people queuing outside the door, but each lunch may cost about HKD $200.
 If you plan to order a glass of red wine at noon, these restaurants will definitely be your first choice.